Great Empires of North America, Part 3: Citadels of Ancient Colorado

 Archaeologists have slim evidence to go on when it comes to reconstructing the pantheon of Hohokam gods, or the rituals they performed at their temples, or the banquets thrown at their manor-houses – or any area of their life that isn’t directly attested by hard material evidence.

-Perhaps most tantalizingly of all, we still don’t know where they came from.
+Perhaps most tantalizingly of all, we still don’t know where these people first came from.